The Myth of Persecution: Reception

 Laura Miller, writing for Salon, reviewed The Myth of Persecution.
-She said that "Moss cannot be called a natural or fluent writer, but she is thorough, strives for clarity and is genuinely fired up in her concern for the influence of the myth of martyrdom on Western societies."
+She said that "Moss ... is thorough, strives for clarity and is genuinely fired up in her concern for the influence of the myth of martyrdom on Western societies."

-New Testament scholar Greg Carey, writing for Christian Century, wrote "Grounded in ten years of research on martyr traditions.
+New Testament scholar Greg Carey, writing for The Christian Century, wrote "Grounded in ten years of research on martyr traditions.
 Moss's basic position will surprise few historians.
 Though early Christian texts assign martyrdom a constitutive role in the church's story, non-Christian sources refuse to corroborate this picture.
-Like the ancient poets.
-Moss at once instructs and entertains.
+Like the ancient poets, Moss at once instructs and entertains.
 Admirably weaving clear argumentation into vivid narration and demonstrating authoritative command of the primary sources.
 Moss advances her case by means of several important arguments."
-He adds "At a minimum, the martyrdom myth encourages true believers to dismiss their opponents and their opponents' humanity, creating obstacles to understanding, com- promise and common endeavor.
+He adds "At a minimum, the martyrdom myth encourages true believers to dismiss their opponents and their opponents' humanity, creating obstacles to understanding, compromise and common endeavor.
 Here historiography meets real life, as Moss's exposure of the martyrdom myth opens a path to a new way of seeing the world and our neighbors."

 James F. McGrath the Clarence L. Goodwin Chair of New Testament Language and Literature at Butler University writes on his blog "Moss does a fantastic job of illustrating points about ancient evidence and rhetoric by using modern examples and illustrations – from doubts about a widely-circulated version of the dialogue that allegedly preceded the murder of Cassie Bernall, to baseball as a “religion,” to the function of appealing to the Founding Fathers."

 In the National Catholic Reporter, Maureen Daly said "Moss, scholar of the early church and martyrs, contends persecution was rare and the duration brief.
 Why is this important?
 'The myth of Christian martyrdom is not only inaccurate; it has contributed to great violence and continues to support a view of the world in which we are under attack from our fellow human beings,' she writes."

+Kirkus Reviews said "The myth of martyrdom—and the expectation of huge rewards in heaven—was effective in organizing a cohesive early Christian identity, which involved the notion of being 'under attack' and justified a violent reaction...she provides an intriguing venture that begs for more research and focus."

+Anne T. Thayer praises the book for its "impressive scholarship", though Moss "overstates the position she is critiquing and understates the truth within it, using overly strict definitions in her analysis".